 Floor-by-Floor Breakdown of Yiwu Market District 5

-| Floor | Main Product Focus | Buyer Purpose |
+| Floor | Main Product Focus | Best For Buyers Looking For |

 | 1st Floor | Imported goods and branded products | Yiwu imported goods sourcing |